josemvcerqueira/30-smart-contracts/README.md

 ## List of contracts

--   advancedStorage.sol : It shows how to set/get data and length from an array.
+-   AdvancedStorage.sol : A smart contract to get and set data into a dynamic array.
+-   Crud.sol : A smart contract to create, read, update and destroy data.

 ## Deploy